 Enough theory.
 Let's see Random Forest in action!

 For the demonstration purpose, we will use the Pima Indian Diabetes Dataset.
-This is a supervised dataset used to classify the patients as diabetic or non-diabetic.
+This is a supervised dataset that classifies patients as diabetic or non-diabetic.

 # Importing libraries